 These fun poetry activities will make it easy to celebrate April’s National Poetry Month at home during the COVID-19/Coronavirus outbreak.
 All month, students and teachers across the country (along with libraries, publishers, and poets) celebrate the art of poetry.
 With the FREE printable poetry resources in this article, teachers will be all set to help students celebrate remotely from home.

-Use these fun poetry activities and resources to celebrate National Poetry Month with your students!
+Have students use these fun poetry activities and resources to celebrate National Poetry Month at home!

 #1 April Poetry Month Kit